hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 `$?`:
         The exit status of the last run command

-..
-TODO:link
-.. seealso:: Ensuring a Sensible Exit Status about how to control the exit status of your script.
+See :ref:`Ensuring a Sensible Exit Status<ensuring_sensible_exit_status>` about how to control the exit status of your script.

 Command Grouping and Sequences